stevenbagley/grab-mac-link.el/README.md

 ### Customization

-Set `grab-mac-link-preferred-app' to the name of the app to use.
+Set `grab-mac-link-preferred-app` to the name of the app to use.

 ``` emacs-lisp
 (setq grab-mac-link-preferred-app "firefox")
 ```

-Set `grab-mac-link-preferred-link-type' to the name of the link-type, eg, "org".
+Set `grab-mac-link-preferred-link-type` to the name of the link-type, eg, "org".
 Choose an application according to `grab-mac-link-dwim-favourite-app` and link type according to the current buffer's major mode, i.e., `major-mode`.